What is Amazon SageMaker AI?

 2. Choose Right Instance Types

-For training: ml.p3/p4/p5 for GPU-intensive deep learning, ml.c5 for CPU-based training (XGBoost, linear models), ml.m5 for balanced workloads.
-For inference: ml.t3/ml.m5 for low to medium traffic, ml.g4dn for GPU inference, Serverless Endpoints for intermittent traffic.
+For training: ml.p5/p6 for GPU-intensive deep learning, Trainium (trn) for cost-efficient training of large models, ml.c5 for CPU-based training (XGBoost, linear models), ml.m5 for balanced workloads.
+For inference: ml.t3/ml.m5 for low to medium traffic, ml.g5/g6 or Inferentia for GPU and accelerated inference, Serverless Endpoints for intermittent traffic.
 Use SageMaker Inference Recommender for automatic recommendations.

 3. Multi-Model Endpoints for Cost Optimization